josefinabarofranco/miniproject2JosefinaBaro/README.md

 ### Output

 This should create graphs that have different information about stars.

-Graph one shows the Changing Radius of 4 different Stars Across Varying Distances Graph two shows classifications of stars, and it shows how many stars are in each class
+Graph one shows the Changing Radius of 4 different Stars Across Varying Distances.

+Graph two shows classifications of stars, and it shows how many stars are in each class
 ```